 Why I Share My Failures

-But that’s NOT how research (or life) actually works.
+But is it how how research (or life) actually works?
+NOT mine, at least.
 It’s really messy out there!!

 I’ve decided to add the “Unfiltered” mode to my updates section.
 It’s a small experiment in honesty.
-When you toggle it, instead of the carefully curated Ayes, you’ll see the Nays happening in between.
+When you toggle it, instead of the curated list of Ayes, you’ll instead see the Nays happening in between.

 Why?
 We often feel isolated in our struggles because everyone else’s public persona looks so perfect.
 By sharing the not-so-rosy updates, I hope to offer a more human picture of what this journey actually looks like.

-Sometimes, I run the risk of revealing a bit too much, but the importance of keeping our collective mental health intact outweighs the small risk, at least for now.
+You may be thinking that I run a risk of revealing a bit too much.
+However the importance of keeping our collective anxiety lower outweighs the small risk, at least for now.

 [1] Hanna, E., Ward, L. M., Seabrook, R. C., Jerald, M., Reed, L., Giaccardi, S., & Lippman, J. R. (2017).
 Contributions of social comparison and self-objectification in mediating associations between Facebook use and emergent adults’ psychological well-being.
 Cyberpsychology, Behavior, and Social Networking, 20(3), 172-179.